 Ear, nose, and throat disorders, particularly infections, are extremely common among children.

-Throat infections are usually not serious, but they make children uncomfortable and can lead to missed school days and multiple visits to a doctor.
+Throat infections Throat Infection Infections of the throat and/or tonsils are common, particularly among children.
+Throat infections are usually caused by a virus but may be caused by bacteria such as streptococcal bacteria... read more are usually not serious, but they make children uncomfortable and can lead to missed school days and visits to a doctor.

 A Look Inside the Ear